cboettig/ews-review/manuscript-w-refs.md

 Dai, L., D. Vorselen, K. S. Korolev, and J. Gore.
 2012.
 Generic Indicators for Loss of Resilience Before a Tipping Point Leading to Population Collapse.
 Science 336:1175–1177.

+Dakos, V., S. R. Carpenter, W. a Brock, A. M. Ellison, V. Guttal, A. R. Ives, S.
+Kéfi, V. Livina, D. a Seekell, E. H. van Nes, and M. Scheffer.
+2012.
+Methods for Detecting Early Warnings of Critical Transitions in Time Series Illustrated Using Simulated Ecological Data.
+PLoS ONE 7:e41010.

 Dakos, V., S. Kéfi, M. Rietkerk, E. H. van Nes, and M. Scheffer.
 2011a.
 Slowing down in spatially patterned ecosystems at the brink of collapse..
 The American